 Our team recommends shopping around for the perfect inflatable hot tub on Amazon, as the selection and prices are usually unmatched.
 If you prefer and in-store shopping experience, stores like Walmart, Home Depot and Lowe’s will often have a decent selection of inflatable and portable hot tubs as well.
 This stores will also be a great place to find some awesome hot tub accessories to liven up your hot tub experience.

-We hope you enjoyed this guide on how to choose the best inflatable hot tub or spa for your home or property.
+We hope you enjoyed this guide on how to choose the best protable and inflatable hot tub or spa for your home.

 Inflatable hot tubs can be an ideal choice when you want the relaxation that comes with hot tubs without permanently installing anything.
 The best inflatable hot tub is simple to use, durable and warms up well enough, which is why we landed on the Coleman SaluSpa Inflatable AirJet Hot Tub as our #1 pick of the several hot tubs we reviewed and tested.